 Breast implants occasionally rupture or leak.
 Often leakage or rupture can be determined with mammogram, physical examination and/or ultrasound.
 When necessary, MRI can provide a more detailed assessment.

-For women who have their mammograms and breast ultrasounds completed at DIS, it’s great to have their breast MRI studies also completed here.
-There is no need to go elsewhere or to the hospital, where for those with insurance deductibles, this same test results in much higher fees that are not covered by the insurance plan.
+Capitol Imaging Services performs breast MRI at select centers in Louisiana.
+There is no need to go to the hospital where for those with insurance deductibles, this same MRI results in much higher fees that are not covered by their insurance plan.
 Same test.
 Same, if not better, quality.
-Lower cost — and the critical results are provided to the doctor.
+Lower cost AND the critical results are provided to the doctor.